realyasswl/data1b/README.md

-assignment1b from foundation of data mining
+assignment1b for foundation of data mining